Jac-Zac/tmux-sshx/README.md

 # Tmux SSHX

-## I would suggest to use this from [Television](https://alexpasmantier.github.io/television/community/channels-unix/#ssh-hosts)
+## ⚠️ I would suggest to use this from [Television](https://alexpasmantier.github.io/television/community/channels-unix/#ssh-hosts)
+> Thus the project will be archived

 A fuzzy SSH host and tmux window selector for Tmux, with preview capabilities.
 Shows tmux windows that match SSH host names first (blue ), then SSH hosts as new configs (yellow ).